hLeePage/goals_api_2/README.md

 To retrieve an array of all goals:
 `GET`    `/goals`

-To retrieve Rick's profile information, as well as an array of followers and an array of followings:
+To retrieve Rick"s profile information, as well as an array of followers and an array of followings:
 `GET`    `/users/<Rick's id>`

-To retrieve an array of Rick's goals:
+To retrieve an array of Rick"s goals:
 `GET`    `/users/<Rick's id>/goals`